Barbara Dametto: Yoga Instructor, Sound Healer, Expressive Arts Practitioner.

 Every human being has the deep urge to express themselves honestly but we are not often encouraged to be our most authentic selves.
 Our creativity is available at all times and needs only an invitation to awaken.
 Expressive arts requires no special talent or skill.
 We are already artistic- this is our birthright.
 True talent comes from taking risks and being willing to express everything - light and dark, pretty and ugly, conscious and unconscious.
-The more we practice self expression through the arts, the more our individuality and unique style emerges.
+The more we practice self-expression through the arts, the more in touch we become with ourselves.

 Authentic spontaneous art is unique in that it is not pre-planned nor does it try to emulate anything.
 It is sheer raw expression without mind control or editing.
 Therefore, we learn to embrace whatever is expressed without judgement.
-It is very different from art or dance or poetry that is mind or technique or performance based because it comes from a place deep within us where the self structure or ego is not engaged.
-As we learn to remove the barriers and veils of illusion between our inner and outer self structure, our experience inevitably becomes revealing, freeing and liberating.
+It is very different from art or dance or poetry that is mind or technique or performance-based because it comes from a place deep within us where the self-structure or ego is not engaged.
+As we learn to remove the barriers and veils of illusion between our inner and outer worlds, our experience inevitably becomes revealing, freeing and liberating.

-To book an E.A. workshop as part of your classroom or school art program, yoga training, psychotherapy/counseling practice or just for fun, please contact us at: firstname.lastname@example.org
+To book an E.A. workshop as part of your classroom or school art program, yoga training, psychotherapy/counselling practice or just for fun, please contact us at: firstname.lastname@example.org

 "Creativity is the greatest rebellion in existence."
 Osho